tcarland/tcanetpp/README.md

 with as little inter-dependency as possible, such that by use of any one feature of the library (eg. event api) does not depend on other features of the library.

+  Celebrating 20 years as a project, it has evolved much over the years to stay relatively current to the C++ standards, but remaining lean and usable.
+While there may be better options for some components, especially when adopting libboost, some components are still very useful even in newer applications.

 libtcanetpp provides the following core functionality:
  * Containers: patricia/radix tree, hashmap, circular buffer, synchronized queue